Having trouble making ends meet?

 While it is clear that it is a necessity for a business to make profits (being in business myself), particularly in the case of large corporations, it seems that the understanding of the term profit has changed dramatically in the last 30 years or so.

 Once upon a time a firm was doing well if it made a good profit each year, or even most years.
 But since the 1980s the expectation of senior management and shareholders seems to be that firms must make RECORD PROFITS every year.
 Some of our major corporations such as banks seem to have so internalised this expectation, that shareholders and boards demand explanations and plot management coups when this is not so.
 But at a certain point, it simply becomes impossible to sustain such growth.
-It’s like the productivity furphy – eventually 100% of potential is 100% of potential, despite this present-day idiotic trend of citing figures such as 100%.
+It’s like the productivity furphy – eventually 100% of potential is 100% of potential, despite this present-day idiotic trend of “demanding efforts of 110%”.

 You cannot fudge simple mathematics.
 No matter how much you’re trying to butter someone up.